joanaz/WTM/markdown/magenta-style-transfer.md

 Experiment with different styles and input images.

 ## Blend styles
-You can also blend styles using a weighted combination (to specify how much of each style you'd like!).
+You can also blend styles using a weighted combination.
+This enables you to specify how much of each style you'd like!
 Here's the syntax.
-The only argument you'll need to change is ```--which-styles```, which will become a Python dictionary of style number -> weight.
+The only argument you'll need to change from above is ```--which-styles```.

 For example: